vioquedu/docker-dash/README.md

 During the development of the application we will create a docker image base on the configuration file `Dockerfile`.
-This Dockerfile does not copy the application code into the image.
-It just copy the `requirements.txt`.
-This means we will need to map the folders with the application code.
+This Dockerfile does not copy the application code into the image, it just copy the `requirements.txt`, this means we will need to map the folders with the application code.

-### Pull image from Dockerfile
+### Pull image from Dockerhub

 ```
 docker run -d -p 8050:8050 -v $(pwd):/app/ vioquedu/dash-dev:latest